tfSheol/Vue.js-or-not-Vue.js/README.md

 # Vue.js or not Vue.js...

-A simple example to reproduce the Vue.js, AngularJs(or Angular2+), React.js variable replace system.
-In this case, is can be used to change language of website with many `json` files.
+A simple example to reproduce the Vue.js, AngularJs(or Angular2+), or React.js variable replacement system.
+In this case, it's can be used to change the language of the website with many `json` files.

 ```js
 let vue = new Vue();